Pete D. Anderson

-Pete Anderson won a number of major Graded stakes races including a victory in the 1966 Washington Park Handicap aboard Bold Bidder in which he defeated the future Hall of Fame inductee, Tom Rolfe.
+Anderson won a number of major Graded stakes races including a victory in the 1966 Washington Park Handicap aboard Bold Bidder in which he defeated the future Hall of Fame inductee, Tom Rolfe.
 In the 1973 Kentucky Derby, he rode the great Forego to a fourth-place finish behind eventual Triple Crown champion, Secretariat.
 In all, he rode Forego in ten starts, earning three wins and a second in the Florida Derby.
 In his only appearance in the Preakness Stakes, Anderson rode Primate to a fourth-place finish in the 1952 race.
 However, Anderson's most important career win came in 1958 when he rode Cavan to an upset win over Tim Tam that denied the Calumet Farm colt the Triple Crown.

-Following his retirement from riding in the mid-1970s, Pete Anderson remained in the racing business as a trainer.
+Following his retirement from riding in the mid-1970s, Anderson remained in the racing business as a trainer.
 Based at Calder Race Course in Miami Gardens, Florida, in 2007 he was notably the trainer of Delightful Kiss for Hobeau Farm.
 In June, the gelding won the Ohio Derby, a race that in 1964 Anderson also won as a jockey aboard National.

-Pete Anderson's daughter, Aggie Ordonez, is also a Thoroughbred trainer, competing at tracks such as Golden Gate Fields and Bay Meadows Racetrack in Northern California.
+Anderson's daughter, Aggie Ordonez, is also a stakes winning Thoroughbred trainer and is based at Santa Anita Park in Arcadia, California.